kingreza/theswiftbook/README.md

 The Swift Book
 ==============

-Learn Apple's Swift easily and share your knowledge by contributing fixes and additions back to The Swift Book.
+The first open-source Swift book, viewable and editable by everyone!

 Goal & Vision
 -------------